nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `filterEvents d/DATE [t/TIME]`

+* The event date must be given in YYYY-MM-DD format.
+* The event time must be given in 24-hr format e.g., 0000 to 2359.

 Example Usage:
 * `filterEvents d/2021-09-18` - Filters the displayed Event list to show only Events occurring on 18th September 2021.
 * `filterEvents d/2021-09-18 t/0900` - Filters the displayed Event list to show only Events occurring on